vzhou842/victorzhou.com/content/posts/2019-08-26-premature-optimization.md

 It's basic math: if something only accounts for 1% of your total execution time, **optimizing it will give you an overall performance increase of _at most_ 1%**.

-This is what Knuth means by "the wrong places": **focus on areas that contribute significantly to your performance metric**, be it execution time, binary size, or something else.
+This is what Knuth means by "the wrong places": **focus on performance bottlenecks**, i.e. areas that contribute significantly to your performance metric, be it execution time, binary size, or something else.
 A 10% improvement in a big area is better than a 100% improvement in a tiny area.

 Knuth also mentions "the wrong times": **only optimize when you need to**.
-Remember how I built all of faster.js before even trying out fast.js on GeoArena? **Don't be like me**.
-I could've saved myself weeks of work with minutes of testing and benchmarking.
+Sure, I did have a good reason to look for optimizations in this case... but remember how I built all of faster.js before even trying out fast.js on GeoArena?
+I could've saved myself weeks of work with minutes of testing. **Don't be like me**.

 ## Epilogue